Home

 Jason Segel’s Decade of Acting Sadly

-In The Discovery, Will Harbor is a uninsightful sensitive man devastated by the suicide of his mother, and the weight of his role in the aforementioned discovery of the immortal soul.
+In The Discovery, Will Harbor is an uninsightful sensitive man devastated by the suicide of his mother, and the weight of his role in the aforementioned discovery of the immortal human soul.
 Also maybe dogs.
 Cats seems like a stretch though.

-There are apparently other emotionally devastated characters embodied by Mr. Segel during this stage of his career, and I hope for his sake he’s found the next stage because I really don’t want to have to experience another sensitive devastated character with that man’s face again.
-I honestly don’t know how his character here gets out of bed every morning.
+There are apparently other emotionally devastated characters embodied by Mr. Segel during this stage of his career, and I hope for his sake he’s found the next stage, because I really don’t want to have to experience another sensitive devastated character with that man’s face again.
+I honestly don’t know how his character in The Discovery gets out of bed every morning.

 Rooney Mara’s Manic Pixie Dreamgirl on Lithium